SomeKittens/Mongo-Helper/README.md

 Mongo Helper
 ===========
 This is a simple wrapper created to make it easier for us to prototype systems quickly with minimal errors.
+My priority here is to keep things simple, rather than giving the user a lot of options.

 NOTE: Don't use this if you don't already know how to interact with MongoDB.
 Using Mongo Helper is no excuse for not understanding the underlying code.